11 More Machine Learning

-We’ve explored some fundamental aspects of machine learning (ML) for typical data settings and modeling objectives, but there are many other areas of machine learning that we haven’t covered, and honestly, you just can’t cover everything.
+We’ve explored some fundamental aspects of machine learning (ML) for typical data settings and modeling objectives, but there are many other areas of machine learning that we haven’t covered, and honestly, you just can’t cover everything in a single book.
 The field is always evolving, progressing, and branching out, and covers every data domain, which is what makes it so fun!
 Here we’ll briefly discuss some of the other aspects of ML that you’ll want to be aware of as you continue your journey.

-As we wrap up our discussion on machine learning, here are some things to keep in mind:
+As we wrap up our focus on machine learning, here are some things to keep in mind:

 • Other widely used areas and applications of ML include unsupervised learning, reinforcement learning, computer vision, natural language processing, and more generally, artificial intelligence.